-Status of Study Abroad & Exchange Programs for Fall 2020
+Status of Study Abroad & Exchange Programs for Spring 2021

-All types of study abroad are included in this suspension including participation in sponsored or external programs, university-wide or departmental-exchange programs, as well as faculty-led or academic short-term trips abroad during the fall semester, and the winter break period.
-Unfortunately, the university will also be unable to accommodate incoming exchange students in the 2020-2021 academic year.
-Decisions about short-term and semester-long study abroad for spring 2021 are expected to be announced in mid-fall 2020, following a careful review process.
+All types of study abroad are included in this suspension, including participation in sponsored or external programs, university-wide or departmental-exchange programs, as well as faculty-led or academic short-term trips abroad during the spring semester, and the winter break period.